BetterWayElectronics/ps4-nor-validator/README.md

 		Will entirely regenerate and reset your NVS while also retaining important per-console data.
 Will likely fix reboot loops, no power and 3 beep of death issues.
 		Can also likely repair consoles that have sceRegMgrCntlStart or partition mount errors or other obscure UART errors.

+		Will ask for patch options, they're only really important if you're doing an APU change/swap or if the patch failed.

 	11 - Upload Only